biopython/biopython/Doc/chapter_seqio.rst

 In general, you should probably download sequences *once* and save them to a file for reuse.

-.. _sec:SeqIO_GenBank_Online:

 Parsing GenBank records from the net
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Section :ref:`sec:efetch` talks about the Entrez EFetch
+Section [sec:efetch] talks about the Entrez EFetch interface in more
-interface in more detail, but for now let’s just connect to the NCBI and
+detail, but for now let’s just connect to the NCBI and get a few
-get a few *Opuntia* (prickly-pear) sequences from GenBank using their GI
+*Opuntia* (prickly-pear) sequences from GenBank using their GI numbers.
-numbers.

 First of all, let’s fetch just one record.
 If you don’t care about the
 annotations and features downloading a FASTA file is a good choice as